Portland Basement Wet? Cracks in the Concrete? Foundation Issues?

 Waterproofing a Basement in Portland

-In case you are coping with a wet basement, we have a professional who can figure out why that water is leaking in.
+In case you are coping with a wet basement, there is a professional who can figure out why that water is leaking in.

 The appropriate strategy to your wet basement could involve doing some waterproofing tasks in your basement, concentrating on the grading and landscaping around your property, or perhaps a mixture of the two.
 They might be able to fix your situation without needing to have access to your basement walls at all.